Skip to content

 1. Wellness blog

-Milk thistle seed extract (Silybum marianum) is commonly used to help protect the liver against toxins and reduce the risk of the aforementioned chronic liver diseases, with scientific research suggesting it has anti-cancer, anti-diabetic, and cardioprotective effects.
+Milk thistle seed has been found to protect the liver against toxins and reduce the risk of chronic liver diseases, with scientific research suggesting it has anti-cancer, anti-diabetic, and cardioprotective effects.
+One study found that taking milk thistle extract led to a reduced mortality rate among patients with alcoholic liver disease by 50%.
 (7) Milk thistle extract also has antioxidant effects that may help decrease inflammation and protect the liver from damage.
-(6) However, to get the most benefit from milk thistle extract, it is important to choose the right form.
-Keep reading to learn more about the best milk thistle supplements.
+(6)

 best milk thistle supplement

-Best milk thistle supplement
+Finding the best milk thistle supplement

 Milk thistle phytosome

-Phytosome technology envelops the herb to create a cell-like structure that can effectively deliver the plant and its active compounds through the gut protecting it from destruction by gastric secretions and gut bacteria, which enhances the bioavailability of the plant.
+Phytosome technology envelops the herb to create a cell-like structure that can effectively deliver the plant and its active compounds through the gut, protecting it from destruction by gastric secretions and gut bacteria, which enhances the bioavailability of the plant.
 In addition to enhanced absorption, the phosphatidylcholine in the phytosome is also hepatoprotective, offering a synergistic effect when combined with milk thistle.
 (1)

 According to a 2019 prospective, blinded, two-way crossover study featuring 23 healthy volunteers, silybin phytosome demonstrated superior bioavailability compared to a non-phytosome silymarin extract.
 (4)